deiv-hash/potion-leaderboard/README.md

    - Regular data updates required

 3. **Authentication**
-   - Wallet connection required for certain actions
+   - Wallet connection required for accessing the application
+   - Protected pages and features require an active wallet connection
+   - Users will be redirected to home page if wallet is disconnected
    - Public read access to basic data

 ## Testing Instructions